waleed-alaaser/Smart-Real-Estate/README.md

 2) Back-End: Larval, MySQL
 3) Deployment: Heroku, GitHub

-## Installation (Still Under Development)
-To install the project, follow these steps:

-1) Clone the repository: 'git clone https://github.com/Mohamed-Khlawy/Smart-Real-Estate.git'
-2) Install the dependencies
-3) Start the server

 ## Usage (Still Under Development)
 To use the project, follow these steps: